-Submerge your ring in a shallow bowl of ketchup and let sit for 5-10 minutes (don’t forget about your ring and leave it in too long, or the acid could cause damage).
+Ketchup can completely transform your tarnished silver engagement ring within 15 minutes, thanks to the acid from the tomatoes and vinegar.
+Submerge your ring in a shallow bowl of ketchup and let sit for five to 10 minutes (don’t leave it in too long or the acid could cause damage).

 Pour a bit of lager on a soft, clean cloth and gently rub your ring — but not your diamond.
 Then dry the band.